 Spark consists of a single driver and multiple executors.
 Spark can be configured to have a single executor or as many as you need to process the application.
-Spark supports autoscaling, and you can configure a minimum and maximum number of executors.
+Spark supports autoscaling, and you can configure a minimum and a maximum number of executors.

 Spark Core: The general execution engine of the Spark platform, Spark Core contains various components for functions such as task scheduling, memory management, fault recovery, etc. Spark’s API that defines Resilient Distributed Datasets (RDDs) also resides in Spark Core.
-Thanks to RDDs—Spark can draw on Hadoop clusters for stored data and process that data in-memory at unprecedented speeds, allowing data to be explored interactively in real-time.
+Thanks to RDDs—Spark can draw on Hadoop clusters for stored data and process that data in memory at unprecedented speeds, allowing data to be explored interactively in real-time.

 Spark SQL: Big data consists of structured and unstructured data, each of which is queried differently.
 Spark SQL provides an SQL interface to Spark that allows developers to co-mingle SQL queries of structured data with the programmatic manipulations of unstructured data supported by RDDs, all within a single application.
 This ability to combine SQL with complex analytics makes Spark SQL a powerful open-source tool for the data warehouse.